Notes from Principal Wedding Planner Jessica on Team Everitt's Practices.

 When guests arrive at a wedding celebration, the first guest experience is usually at the registration.
 For the registration process to be a comfortable one for guests, it should be efficient and effective using laptops/devices with real-time synced guest lists, accurate floor plans, guidance for gifts and carpark coupons, etc. It is also important to know how to welcome and guide latecomers without causing any disruption to the celebration.

 When it comes to formal photo-taking, it is highly recommended that guests are prepared in advance in the right group sequence and according to the photographer's preferences.
-Formal photo-taking coordination should also spare some thought for elderly and disabled guests, as well as "incomplete tables".
+Formal photo-taking coordination should also spare some thought for elderly and disabled guests, as well as "incomplete groups".
+It is crucial to note that it is not the photographer's duty to keep track of groups and plan the most efficient table-to-table routes.
 The process should be swift so that the celebration can end on time.

 The Great Room

 Present ID at security counter